localstack/docs/content/en/tutorials/using-terraform-with-testcontainers-and-localstack/index.md

           .withEnv("DEBUG", "1")
           .withStartupTimeout(Duration.of(2, ChronoUnit.MINUTES));
 ```
-Here's what each configuration line accomplishes:
+Here's what each configuration line does:
 - **LAMBDA_REMOVE_CONTAINERS="1"**: Ensures that Lambda containers are removed after execution to free up resources and avoid clutter.
-- **EXTENSION_AUTO_INSTALL="localstack-extension-terraform-init"**: Automatically installs the Terraform init hooks extension, enabling Terraform configurations to be used directly for initializing LocalStack services.
+- **EXTENSION_AUTO_INSTALL="localstack-extension-terraform-init"**: Automatically installs the Terraform init hooks extension.
 - **LOCALSTACK_AUTH_TOKEN**: Fetches the LocalStack auth token from environment variables.
 - **DEBUG="1"**: Enables verbose logging for troubleshooting and ensuring detailed logs are available for debugging.

-The `withFileSystemBind` commands mount the `product-lambda.jar` and the directory containing the Terraform files from the host machine into the appropriate init hook
-directory within the LocalStack container.
+The `withFileSystemBind` commands mount the `product-lambda.jar` and the directory containing the Terraform files from the host machine into the appropriate init hook directory within the LocalStack container.
 The last line specifies a timeout for the container startup, set to 2 minutes.
-This ensures that the container has enough time to
-initialize all services.
-Normally, the process runs a lot faster, but this is a worse case scenario that could include any delays cause by hardware resources or network issues.
+This ensures that the container has enough time to initialize all services.
+Normally, the process runs a lot faster, but this prevents a worse case scenario that could include any delays cause by hardware resources or network issues.

+This is very similar to the `docker-compose.yml` file we've seen before.

 #### The tests

 The test suite in the `ProductAppTests` class is checking three scenarios:

 - Product Persistence: Tests the ability to successfully save a new product to DynamoDB via a Lambda function, confirming the POST request and the response.
 - Product Retrieval: Ensures the system can accurately fetch a product by its ID from DynamoDB through a GET request.
 - Non-Existent Product Handling: Validates the system's response to a request for a non-existent product, ensuring the Lambda function properly returns the appropriate error message "Product not found".

 ![architecture-diagram](architecture-diagram-test.png)